Dulce of Aragon: Life

+With the death of King Afonso Henriques in 1185, her husband ascended the throne and she became Queen consort of Portugal.
+In his first will, executed in 1188, her husband gave her the income from Alenquer, of the lands along the banks of the Vouga River, of Santa Maria da Feira and of Porto.

+Sancho was not faithful to her and kept several mistresses; such as Maria Pais Ribeira, Maria Aires Fornelos, and from this and relationships he had several illegitemate children.

+Dulce´s involvement in political activities as queen was probably not of a significant nature but she is known to have signed royal charters and being active in patronage.
 "A beautiful and excellent lady, quiet and modest, her personality coinciding with her name," (Note: Translation of "Formosa e excellente senhora, tranquilla e modesta, condizente no carácter com o nome" (Dulce means "sweet") according to Lucian Cordeiro.)
 Dulce was used as a commodity to seal an alliance which aimed to "strengthen Portugal and to contain the expansionism of Castile and León" and she played the role that was expected of her as a wife and as the mother of numerous children.

-At the same time, the marriage compensated for the broken engagement of her husband's sister, Infanta Mafalda with her brother, the future King Alfonso II of Aragon.
-With the death of King Afonso Henriques in 1185, her husband ascended the throne and she became Queen consort of Portugal.
-In his first will, executed in 1188, her husband gave her the income from Alenquer, of the lands along the banks of the Vouga River, of Santa Maria da Feira and of Porto.
+Death

 Dulce did not live long after the birth of her last two daughters, Branca and Berengaria, probably twins, and died in 1198 probably succumbing to the plague and weakened by the successive childbirths.
 She was buried in the Monastery of Santa Cruz in Coimbra.